elesiuta/backupy/README.md

   --noarchive  Disable archiving files before overwriting/deleting to:
                   <source|dest>/.backupy/Archives/yymmdd-HHMM/
                   <source|dest>/.backupy/Trash/yymmdd-HHMM/
-  --nomoves    Do not detect when files are moved or renamed
+  --nofollow   Do not follow symlinks when copying files --nomoves    Do not detect when files are moved or renamed

 execution options: